matweldon/markdown_llm/README.md

 ```
 and enter the key at the prompt.
 The package stores keys in a JSON file at a location that can be found with `llm keys path`.

 The vision model will work with an 'ANTHROPIC_API_KEY' in a `.env` file in the root of the directory where the package is used, or by setting the environment variable in the session.
-In the future the package will support other models but the Anthropic model is currently hard-coded.
+In the future the package will support other APIs but the Anthropic API is currently hard-coded for vision models.

 ## Usage